renpy/renpy/sphinx/source/conditional.rst

 which transfer control unconditionally.

 Note that is pages discusses statements that can be used inside Ren'Py script.
-Python code embedded in a Ren'Py game uses the Python while, if, and for statements, but can't embed Ren'Py script code.
+Python embedded in a Ren'Py game uses the Python while, if, and for statements, but can't embed Ren'Py script statements.

 .. _if-statement:

 If Statement
 ------------

-The if statement conditionally executes a block of code if a python expression is true.
+The if statement conditionally executes a block of statements if a python expression is true.
 It consists of an ``if`` clause, zero or more ``elif`` clauses, and an optional``else`` clause.